-The following selected financial data are qualified by reference to, and should be read together with, our "Audited Consolidated Financial Statements and Notes to Consolidated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this Annual Report on Form 10-K. The selected statement of operations data set forth below for the fiscal years ended April 30, 2011, 2010 and 2009 and the selected balance sheet data as of April 30, 2011 and 2010 are derived from our consolidated financial statements, audited by Ernst & Young LLP.

-The selected statement of operations data set forth below for the fiscal years ended April 30, 2008 and 2007 and the selected statement of operations data set forth below for the fiscal years ended April 30, 2008 and 2007 are derived from consolidated financial statements and notes thereto which are not included in this Form 10-K report and were audited by Ernst & Young LLP.
+The following selected financial data are qualified by reference to, and should be read together with, our "Audited Consolidated Financial Statements and Notes to Consolidated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this Annual Report on Form 10-K. The selected statement of operations data set forth below for the fiscal years ended April 30, 2011, 2010 and 2009 and the selected balance sheet data as of April 30, 2011 and 2010 are derived from our consolidated financial statements, audited by Ernst & Young LLP appearing elsewhere in this Form 10-K. The selected balance sheet data as of April 30, 2009, 2008 and 2007 and the selected statement of operations data set forth below for the fiscal years ended April 30, 2008 and 2007 are derived from consolidated financial statements and notes thereto which are not included in this Form 10-K report and were audited by Ernst & Young LLP.